MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-specificusers.md

 #ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: admin
-#Customer intent: As an administrator, I want to create a new label for specific users only.
+#Customer intent: As an administrator, I want to create a new Azure Information Protection label for specific users only.
 ---

-# Quickstart: Create a new Azure Information Protection label for specific users (classic client)
+# Quickstart: Create a new Azure Information Protection label for specific users who use the classic client

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >